What's Included with Membership?

 This course serves to both challenge and inspire intermediate and advanced players that want to unlock more creative possibilities on the guitar.
 Join acclaimed polyrhythmic tapping technician, Sarah Longfield, in exploring new creative skills and finding a different perspective for your guitar playing.
 Sarah will provide insight into her advanced techniques, share how she creates and records her music and much more.
 Even if you only have a 6-string guitar, taking this course is an adventure guaranteed to open up a whole new universe of possibilities for your music!In this course, you will learn:*Specific exercises you can practice to build and hone your tapping vocabulary*How to apply tapping techniques to chords, legato runs, and more*How to play key excerpts and motifs from Sarah's compositions First Flight, Tydes, Autumn Air, and Quiescent.

-This exclusive, in-depth study of extended range guitars will challenge and inspire guitarists of all backgrounds.
-Learn more below or get lifetime access with purchase.
+This exclusive, in-depth study of tapping techniques will challenge and inspire guitarists of all backgrounds.
+Learn more or start the course with membership

 Sarah teaches a 2 pattern motif that starts on the 5th fret of the low b string and ascends to the 12th fret of the high e string.
 Utilizing string skipping extensively, this piece is a little more challening.
 Sarah breaks it down note for note and at slow speeds.